 Penn State was the first university to make large-format Li-ion cells in the lab and it's that technology that allows researchers to insert and test these sensors.

 "We make the batteries in our lab and then test them in our lab," said Guangsheng Zhang, research associate in mechanical engineering.
 "Very few universities have the capabilities to make their own batteries."

 RTS is a step toward a larger vision at Penn State to create smart batteries.
 Smart batteries would have numerous built-in sensors and actuators to enhance battery performance, life, and safety.
 Battery operators could not only detect what is happening inside the battery, but they could also change the internal state of the battery - for example heating a battery so that it would work in extreme cold.

 Emerging technologies such as robots and drones are limited by the capabilities of the batteries needed to power them.
 Enhanced batteries would provide a tremendous opportunity to improve those technologies.

 Source and top image: Pennsylvania State University

 Learn more at the next leading event on the topic: Business and Technology Insight Forum.
-Osaka 2016 on 26 - 28 Sep 2016 in Osaka, Japan hosted by IDTechEx.
+Seoul 2016 on 21 - 23 Sep 2016 in Seoul, Korea hosted by IDTechEx.